-Citation, commencement and interpretation.
+Citation and interpretation

-- 1. (1) These Regulations may be cited as the Civil Aviation Regulations, 2006 and shall commence on the same date as the Civil Aviation Order, 2006. - (2) For the purposes of these Regulations, the Chicago Convention and its current annexes, including standards and recommended practices established by the International Civil Aviation Organization, the JAR issued by the JAA or standards established by EASA, shall be adopted and applied (as appropriate) in Brunei Darussalam. - (3) In these Regulations, unless the context otherwise requires "aerial work" means any purpose (other than public transport) for which an aircraft is flown if hire or reward is given or promised in respect of that flight or the purpose of that flight;
+- 1. (1) These Regulations may be cited as the Civil Aviation Regulations. - (2) For the purposes of these Regulations, the Chicago Convention and its current annexes, including standards and recommended practices established by the International Civil Aviation Organization, the JAR issued by the JAA or standards established by EASA, shall be adopted and applied (as appropriate) in Brunei Darussalam. - (3) In these Regulations, unless the context otherwise requires -

+"aerial work" means any purpose (other than public transport) for which an aircraft is flown if hire or reward is given or promised in respect of that flight or the purpose of that flight;